PloneGov-IT/pd.prenotazioni/README.rst

 The view displays data in a table and provides a link and an action for downloading the logged events in a csv file.

+There is also a view, called ``booking_stats_delete``, that will delete all the log entry inserted before the specified date.

 Customized Searchable text
 --------------------------